 Download our Biomechanical Assessment information pack

-Gait analysis is the process in which a qualified healthcare professional, in this case a podiatrist, examines the way in which someone functions during walking, and if requested - running.
+Gait analysis is the process in which a qualified healthcare professional, in this case a podiatrist, examines the way in which someone functions during walking in relation to any discomfort which is experienced.

 What is gait analysis?

-Gait analysis is part of a thorough comprehensive podiatric biomechanical assessment looking at the structure and function body as a whole.
-This can involve firstly a couch assessment of joint range of movements, muscle strength and length.
-The podiatrist will then examine whilst weight bearing, and during gait, in relation to lower limb problems.
+Gait analysis is part of a podiatric biomechanical assessment looking at the structure and function body as a whole.
+This usually starts with a couch assessment of joint range of movements and muscle strength and length.
+The podiatrist will then examine the patient whilst weight bearing, and when walking, in relation to discomfort and lower limb concerns.

-The reason being as the foot is part of a kinetic chain, meaning its function relies on other parts of the body, including the knee,hip, back and shoulder.
-When one area isn't functioning correctly it can have a knock on effect on another.
+The foot is part of a kinetic chain, meaning its function is relied up from other parts of the body, including the knee, hip and back.

 What podiatry related conditions can gait analysis help with?

-There are a number of conditions that gait analysis may help in the diagnosis of, if you are unsure contact us for a free telephone consultation with a podiatrist, here are a few to name:
+There are a number of conditions that gait analysis may help in the diagnosis of, if you are unsure contact us for a free telephone consultation with a podiatrist, here are a few common conditions seen in clinic: